Dr Michael Acton

 Power Of You series: Learning How To Leave and Narcissism & Codependency: Both Sides of the Coin and Narcissism & Codependency: Walking You Away from Toxic Relationships are:

 - Compassionately grounded in science.

-- A valuable resource for recognising and UNDERSTANDING narcissism.
+- Valuable resources for recognising and UNDERSTANDING narcissism.

-- A practical guide to UNHOOKING and RECOVERING from a relationship with a narcissist
+- Practical guides to UNHOOKING and RECOVERING from a relationship with a narcissist

 UK MEDIA ARTICLES

 CUTTING TO THE CHASE & GETTING PEOPLE UNSTUCK - HERALD EXPRESS